timsmith96/battleship/README.md

 # Battleship

 Battleship game implementation, built using vanilla JavaScript.
 Also makes use of the Jest testing framework.
+Makes use of:

 - JavaScript
 - HTML